Demo introducing Dependency Matix.

 - BPML, SysML, UPDM, and other DSL relationships

 - Relationships through tags (tags allow for relating UML elements that cannot be represented on the same diagram)

 - Transitive relationships (through the OCL or meta chain)

 Dependency matrices are useful for

-Compactly visualizing relations of a big system.
-Such system relations cannot be represented by a diagram on a single sheet of paper, as the diagram is very big.
+- Compactly visualizing relations of a large system whose system relations cannot be represented by a diagram on a single sheet of paper due to the size of the system.

-Studying relations from a particular scope and type of element by filtering the unimportant data.
-Hierarchical columns allows for browsing directly in the created matrix through the model scope and visualize the required area.
+- Studying relations from a particular scope and type of element by filtering the unimportant data.
+Hierarchical columns allow for browsing directly in the created matrix through the model scope and visualize the required area.

 Showing relations that cannot be represented on diagrams, such as a representation (a class by the lifeline), a behavior representation in other diagrams, an operation representation by Call Behavior Action, Use Case relations with describing activities through the property Owned Behavior, etc. The semantic dependency matrix is needed for deeper model analysis.
 The Dependency Matrix allows the representation of any kind of relations through element properties.

 To learn about Dependency Matrix properties, please click here.